zizisoft/gitlock/README.md

 **Q: What's "secure delay"?**

 A: It's an interval between timestamping time and pushing time.
 The purpose is to prevent others from timestamping immediately after you push.
 If there's no delay, then if someone uses a bot to listen to your Git address, he can modify your copyright info and timestamp at the same second of your timestamp.
 The timestamp granularity is 1 second, so the delay should be at least 1 second.
 We set it to 5 seconds.

+**Q: Does the SHA-256 lock rely on any SHA-1?**

+A: No. If it relies on any SHA-1 then the whole structure will be as weak as SHA-1.
+For details see `architecture.md`'s FAQ.

+**Q: Why so many root certificates are still in SHA-1?**

+A: Root certificates are special.
+System doesn't check root's signature.
+So it doesn't matter.
+See [this article](https://blog.qualys.com/ssllabs/2014/09/09/sha1-deprecation-what-you-need-to- know).